kubernetes/k8s.io/k8s.gcr.io/README.md

 1. Clone this git repo.
 1. Add the image into the promoter manifest.
-E.g., if you pushed gcr.io/k8s-staging-coredns/foo:1.3, then add a "foo" image entry into the manifest.
+E.g., if you pushed gcr.io/k8s-staging-coredns/foo:1.3, then add a "foo" image entry into the manifest in `images/k8s-staging-coredns/images.yaml`.
-1. Create a PR to this git repo for your changes to the promoter manifest.
+1. Create a PR to this git repo for your changes.
 1. The PR should trigger a `pull-k8sio-cip` job; check that the `k8s-ci-robot` responds 'Job succeeded' for it.
 1. Merge the PR.
 This will trigger the actual promotion (the `pull-k8sio-cip`